Oliver Wendell Holmes Sr.: Education

 Holmes's father sent him to Phillips Academy in Andover, Massachusetts, at the age of 15.
 Abiel chose Phillips, which was known for its orthodox Calvinist teachings, because he hoped his eldest son would follow him into the ministry.
 Holmes had no interest in becoming a theologian, however, and as a result he did not enjoy his single year at Andover.
 Although he achieved distinction as an elected member of the Social Fraternity, a literary club, he disliked the "bigoted, narrow-minded, uncivilized" attitudes of most of the school's teachers.
 One teacher in particular, however, noted his young student's talent for poetry, and suggested that he pursue it.
 Shortly after his sixteenth birthday, Holmes was accepted by Harvard College.

 As a member of Harvard's class of 1829, Holmes lived at home for the first few years of his college career rather than in the dormitories.
 Since he measured only "five feet three inches when standing in a pair of substantial boots", the young student had no interest in joining a sports team or the Harvard Washington Corps.
 Instead, he allied himself with the "Aristocrats" or "Puffmaniacs", a group of students who gathered in order to smoke and talk.
 As a town student and the son of a minister, however, he was able to move between social groups.
 He also became a friend of Charles Chauncy Emerson (brother of Ralph Waldo Emerson), who was a year older.
-During second year, Holmes was one of 20 students awarded the scholastic honor Deturs, which came with a copy of The Poems of James Graham, John Logan, and William Falconer.
-Despite his scholastic achievements, the young scholar admitted to a schoolmate from Andover that he did not "study as hard as I ought to'.
+During second year, Holmes was one of 20 students awarded the scholastic honor Deturs, which came with a copy of The Poems of James Graham, John Logan, and William Falconer as a prize.
+Despite his scholastic achievements, the young scholar admitted to a schoolmate from Andover that he did not "study as hard as I ought to".
 He did, however, excel in languages and took classes in French, Italian and Spanish.

 Holmes's academic interests and hobbies were divided among law, medicine, and writing.
 He was elected to the Hasty Pudding, where he served as Poet and Secretary, and to the Phi Beta Kappa honor society.
 With two friends, he collaborated on a small book entitled Poetical Illustrations of the Athenaeum Gallery of Painting, which was a collection of satirical poems about the new art gallery in Boston.
 He was asked to provide an original work for his graduating class's commencement and wrote a "light and sarcastic" poem that met with great acclaim.
 Following graduation, Holmes intended to go into the legal profession, so he lived at home and studied at the Harvard Law School (named Dane School at the time).
 By January 1830, however, he was disenchanted with legal studies.
 "I am sick at heart of this place and almost everything connected to it", he wrote.
 "I know not what the temple of law may be to those who have entered it, but to me it seems very cold and cheerless about the threshold."